 The provision for credit losses charged to expense is based upon current expected loss and the results of a detailed analysis estimating an appropriate and adequate allowance for credit losses.
 The analysis is governed by Accounting Standards Codification (ASC 326), implemented in 2020, which used an economic forecast that included the impact of the COVID-19 pandemic.
-For the year ended December 31, 2023, the provision for credit losses was \$7.3 million, an increase of \$9.3 million, or 460%, compared to 2022.
-The negative provision for the first quarter of 2022 was the result of several factors.
-The first was the annual model recalibration.
-Each year, in the first quarter, management reviews each model variable to determine if adjustments are necessary to improve the model's predictability.
-In the first quarter 2022 the delay periods were shortened to pick up more recent losses.
-Also, the qualitative factor maximum scorecard ranges for certain cohorts were reduced, which reduced the reserve.
-Secondly, management removed two qualitative factors that were deemed no longer applicable.
-The first was related to acquisition uncertainty, which management believes to have seasoned adequately that it was no longer warranted.
-The second was related to the CECL model and the related uncertainty.
-The uncertainty surrounded the newness of the model and potential regulatory scrutiny.
-Following two exam cycles, management elected to remove the factor.
-Also, during the quarter, historical loss rates continued to decline, which lowers the required reserve.
-The historical loss rate declined in most segments.
+For the year ended December 31, 2024, the provision for credit losses was \$16.2 million, an increase of \$8.9 million, or 122%, compared to 2023.
+The Corporation recorded \$5.5 million in Day 2 provision on non-PCD loans acquired from SimplyBank.
+Additionally, the increase in provision as well as charge-offs were related to one previously identified credit, reflecting further deterioration in collateral values in the year.
+No further losses are expected on this credit.
 Based on management's analysis of the current portfolio, an evaluation that includes consideration of changes in CECL model assumptions of credit quality, economic conditions, and loan composition, management believes the allowance is adequate.